OpenKore/openkore/openkore/trunk/README.txt

 - Fixed autostorage.
 - The Wx interface now allows you to scroll up the console.

+New config options:
+- teleportAuto_notPlayers	: comma-separated names of players to
+				  ignore by teleportAuto_allPlayers
+				  you can also use player IDs
+				  (recommended)

 Credits:
 - rastalo & shamikchand: Autostorage bug report & fix.
+- gtbot: teleportAuto_notPlayers

 =========================